ines-besrour/SalesManagementDashboard/README.md

 - **Maven**: Build automation and dependency management.

 ## Presentation
-You can view the full presentation [here](https://www.canva.com/design/DAGErHIbbc8/qv87-XjTf3Z40KwmDbaoCQ/edit).
+You can view the full presentation with a demo [here](https://www.canva.com/design/DAGErHIbbc8/qv87-XjTf3Z40KwmDbaoCQ/edit).
 This project was presented as part of a data engineering and real-time analytics module.
 The Canva slides detail the architecture, implementation strategy, and key insights gained during development.

 ## Architecture